StockSharp/StockSharp/Samples/10_CrossPlatform/01_ConsoleApp/README.md

 ## Features

-- **Connection Handling**: Connects to Binance and handles reconnections and errors.
+- **Connection Handling**: Connects to Binance and handles connection errors.
-- **Security Lookup**: Queries Binance for securities like BTCUSD_PERP.
+- **Security Lookup**: Queries Binance for securities.
+Default example uses "BTCUSDT" futures.
-- **Portfolio Monitoring**: Monitors and displays portfolio updates.
+- **Portfolio Monitoring**: Monitors and displays portfolio and position updates.
-- **Market Depth Subscription**: Subscribes to and displays market depth for selected securities.
+- **Market Depth Subscription**: Subscribes to and displays market depth (best bid and ask) for selected securities.
-- **Order Placement**: Handles order input and sends orders to Binance.
+- **Order Placement**: Allows placing buy orders based on the current market depth.

+## Workflow

+The application follows this sequence:
+1. Connects to Binance
+2. Looks up the specified security (BTCUSDT futures)
+3. Displays portfolio information or subscribes to position updates if no portfolios are available
+4. Subscribes to market depth to get bid/ask information
+5. Prompts the user to place a buy order (either limit order based on the best bid price or market order)

 ## Limitations